dsccommunity/ComputerManagementDsc/Modules/ComputerManagementDsc/DSCResources/MSFT_PowerShellExecutionPolicy/README.md

 # Description

-The resource allows configuration of properties of the Powershell execution policy and the scope of this policy.
+This resource allows configuration of the PowerShell execution policy for different execution scopes.